Kevin-Paganini/CONNECT4_MIN_MAX_AI/src/___README.txt

 To fix: on line 29 of Pyboard.py, there is a commented out default windows font path.
 Uncommenting this will use the default font on the machine

-To run the text game:
-In the command prompt, navigate to the unzipped Connect 4 folder, and type: python main.py

 Dependencies:
 random